 Former President Trump’s “Executive Order on Combating Race and Sex Stereotyping” issued in September 2020 became the blueprint for states to craft their own bans on truth.
 Many of the same “divisive concepts” reappear in state legislation, and the rallying cries against “critical race theory” can be heard in school board meetings and statehouses across the country.
 LDF swiftly filed a lawsuit challenging its constitutionality as a violation of the First Amendment guarantee of free speech and the Fifth Amendment guarantees of due process and the equal protection of the law.

-LDF is working to protect truth in education in Alabama and South Carolina.
-Both states have introduced legislation that could threaten truthful and honest discussions of history in classrooms, universities, and state agencies.
+LDF is working to protect truth in education in Alabama and South Carolina, and Texas.
+These states have introduced legislation that could threaten truthful and honest discussions of history in classrooms, universities, and state agencies.

 The 1619 Project and so-called “critical race theory” are being used as a rallying cry to advance a political agenda aimed at maintaining the systems of white supremacy and reducing the power of Black people and other people of color.
 At the heart of both academic research and investigative journalism is the search for truth.